mmckechney/semantic_kernel_askq/README.md

 For this example, download and use [US Declaration of Independence as a PDF file](https://uscode.house.gov/download/annualhistoricalarchives/pdf/OrganicLaws2006/decind.pdf)
 2. Once the file i uploaded, the `BlobTriggerProcessFile` will automatically trigger, process it with Document Intelligence and create a new folder called `decind` in the `extracted` blob container and save 3 Markdown files.

-3. Ask questions using the `HttpTriggerSemanticKernelAskQuestion` function - this uses semantic config to only load max of 2 pages to reduce tokens provided to Azure OpenAI.
+3. Ask questions using the `HttpTriggerAgentAskQuestion` function - this uses the agent configuration to only load max of 2 pages to reduce tokens provided to Azure OpenAI.

    Question: